-Physical Activity and Fitness [3.4.PF]
+Physical Activity and Fitness [5.4.PF]

-Demonstrate developmentally appropriate patterns of locomotor skills, including showing differentiation between sprinting and running, and appropriate pacing.
+Demonstrate developmentally appropriate patterns of varied locomotor skills, jumping and landing, and step-like actions in a dynamic environment.
+[PE]

 Demonstrate ability to perform various locomotor skills combined with movement concepts (e.g., moving at different levels, pathways, directions) during dynamic small-sided games and other athletic and physical activities.
+[PE]

+Developmentally appropriate balancing on different body parts, rolling actions, and weight transfer actions in a dynamic environment.
+[PE]

 Demonstrate the ability to combine locomotor (including jumping and landing patterns) and manipulative skills (e.g., striking, dribbling) in a variety of small-sided practice tasks/games (e.g., for execution to a target, to demonstrate control).
+[PE]

-Demonstrate the ability to combine locomotor skills, stability/non-locomotor skills (e.g., bending, twisting, rising, falling) movement concepts (e.g., levels, shapes, extensions, pathways, force, time, flow) and balance and weight transfer techniques to create and perform a gymnastic sequence, a dance with a group or other cultural and creative activities.
+Demonstrate the ability to combine locomotor skills, stability/non-locomotor skills (e.g., bending, twisting, rising, falling) movement concepts (e.g., levels, shapes, extensions, pathways, force, time, flow) and/or balance and weight transfer techniques to create and perform a gymnastic sequence, a jump rope routine, a dance with a group or other cultural and creative activities independently, with a partner or in a group.
+[PE]

+Demonstrate different forms of dance.
+[PE]

-Demonstrate developmentally appropriate manipulative skills with hands in a variety of situations and tasks (e.g., dribbling, throwing and catching skills) in dynamic, small-sided practice tasks.
+Demonstrate developmentally appropriate manipulative skills with hands in a variety of situations and tasks (i.e., catching/fielding, sending and receiving an object, obtaining possession of game object, striking a ball with short- and long-handled implement, kicking, rolling a ball, volleying, and serving, dribbling, throwing and catching) in a variety of environments.
+[PE]

-Demonstrate developmentally appropriate manipulative skills with feet in a variety of situations and tasks (e.g., dribbling, kicking and punting, passing and receiving) in dynamic, small-sided games and activities.

-Demonstrate developmentally appropriate striking skills with hands (e.g., volleyball) and with short- and long-handled implements (applying the concepts of direction and force), in combination with traveling skills and in small-sided games and activities.

 Practice 5: Self-awareness and Analyzing Influences.

 Examine how emotions, thoughts, needs, values, beliefs, and other factors (both internal and external) influence behaviors and articulate how these influences impact health behavior and outcomes.

-Gender, Sexual Orientation, and Sexual Health [3.5.GS]

-Describe the differences between biological sex and gender identity, and explain how one’s outward behavior or appearance does not define one’s gender identity or sexual orientation.

-Describe a range of ways people may express their gender and that some people’s gender identity (how they think about themselves) matches others’ expectations about what their bodies look like on the outside and others do not.

-Explain how gender identity and sexual orientation can vary in each individual.

-Mental and Emotional Health [3.5.MH]
+Mental and Emotional Health [5.5.MH]

-Describe personal cultural identities and assets that support mental and emotional health.
+Describe personal and cultural identities and assets, their importance and value, and explain how they support mental and emotional health.
+[HE; SE]

-Describe a range of emotions that one might experience, discuss how emotions are related to behavior, and demonstrate effective strategies for managing emotions.

 Describe personal interests and the skills needed to pursue those interests in ways that support personal growth.
+[HPE; SE]

+Identify personal strengths and opportunities for growth and improvement in a variety of contexts (including physical activity).
+[HPE; SE]

-Describe supports needed to achieve success for a difficult activity or task.
+Describe supports needed to achieve success for a difficult activity or task in varied contexts.
+[HPE; SE]

-Identify aspects of personal identity and describe their importance and value.

-Identify how a person’s brain and body influence mental and emotional well-being.

 Describe how peers, media, family, society, community, and culture can influence ideas about body image, and the impact on self-esteem and behaviors.
+[HE; SE]

 Demonstrate how media, including social media, and technology can influence mental and emotional well-being (e.g., stress levels, happiness, mood).
+[HE; SE]

 Practice 6: Information and Resource Seeking.